mpld3/mpld3/CONTRIBUTING.md

          [~]$ git checkout -b my-feature-name

-4. Modify the Python and/or Javascript code to implement your new feature
+4. Modify the Python and/or JavaScript code to implement your new feature

 5. Add tests and/or examples for your feature if applicable (see instructions below)

-6. Run javascript and/or Python unit tests and make sure they pass (see instructions below)
+6. Run JavaScript and/or Python unit tests and make sure they pass (see instructions below)

 7. Push your new branch to your fork on GitHub: e.g.